bakery/blog/_posts/2016-05-19-react-native-experimental-navigation-with-redux.markdown

 An attentive reader might be able to point out the problem we are about to run into.
 Since our navigation reducers coexist within the app store, each of them will be trying to respond to an incoming event.
 With 2 stack reducers in the system (global navigation and list-details reducer), we are going to end up with 'push', 'back' and 'BackAction' actions clashing.

-We could come up with special names for every new nav action but we will be loosing ability to reuse pre-made reducers.
+We could come up with special names for every new nav action but we will be losing ability to reuse pre-made reducers.
 A solution I would like to suggest it so use nav keys to scope both actions and reducers as follows

 <script src="https://gist.github.com/callmephilip/661842ccc4c5a8564a28539d38e3fd85.js"></script>